HanaDigital/NovelScraper/README.md

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Novel Scraper</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/dr-nyt/Translated-Novel-Downloader" property="cc:attributionName" rel="cc:attributionURL">dr_nyt</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+This project is for educational purposes only and should not be used in any illegal activity.